keepassxreboot/keepassxc-org/blog/_posts/2018-02-24-pwned-database.md

 the database.
 Neither of "password ", "pass>word", or "pass}word" could be found and they are all within edit distance of 1 to the original "password".
 Permutations are also reasonably effective. "dRowssap" is "password" spelled backwards with a capitalized R and it cannot be found.
+People are creative when they have to update their passwords and many variants are in the database, but you will always find a very simple one that isn't.

 ##### The math